Tutorial 1: Channels

 Figure 1 - Simple channel configuration and specifications.

-Note that there are two cross-section geometries labeled A and B which will be specified later in this tutorial.
-In all the channels except Channel 5 the cross sections have been assigned at the midpoint of the channel.
-In Channel 5 the cross-sections are assigned at fractions 0.2 and 0.8 of the length of the channel measured from the upstream end.
+Note that there are two cross-section geometries labeled A and B, which will be specified later in this tutorial.
+In all the channels except Channel 5, the cross-sections have been assigned at the midpoint of the channel.
+In Channel 5, the cross-sections are assigned at fractions 0.2 and 0.8 of the length of the channel measured from the upstream end.
 The DSM2 grid map includes arrows pointing from upstream to downstream, indicating the positive direction of flow.

 Overview of DSM2 Channel Cross Sections

 DSM2 assumes a piecewise linear cross-sectional bathymetry.
-Width, area and wetted perimeter are tabulated according to elevation.
+Width, area, and wetted perimeter are tabulated according to elevation.
 Each elevation lists the data (width) or cumulative data (wetted perimeter and area) below the given elevation.
 Anything above the top elevation is extrapolated using a slope given by a global scalar called levee_slope.

 Figure 2: Piecewise linear bathymetry